Oxurion Receives Transparency Notification From Atlas Special Opportunities LLC

 (MENAFN- GlobeNewsWire - Nasdaq) Regulated Information

-Oxurion received a transparency notification on January 8, 2024, from Atlas Special Opportunities, LLC indicating that as of January 3, 2024, it held 104,273,585 shares of the then outstanding 3,489,458,972 shares, and therefore crossed below the threshold (3%) by virtue of the sale of voting securities.
+Oxurion received a transparency notification on January 16, 2024, from Atlas Special Opportunities, LLC indicating that as of January 9, 2024, it held 356,983,730 shares of the then outstanding 3,815,545,928 shares, and therefore crossed above the threshold (5%) by virtue of the acquisition of voting securities.
 See Annex 1.

 About Oxurion